 Ensuring the reliability of the electricity networks it owns and operates is one of the Company's main priorities and the key measures of reliability are customer minutes lost and customer interruptions.
-The average number of minutes that customers in the Southern Electric Power Distribution area were without supply was 67, this was 5 fewer than in the previous year; and the number of supply interruptions per 100 customers was 66, compared with 75 in the previous year.
-Performance in respect of both minutes lost and interruptions was ahead of the targets set by Ofgem under its Quality of Service Incentive Scheme (QSIS), which gives financial benefits to distribution network operators that deliver good performance for customers.
-This, together with income earned in 2007/08 under other incentive arrangements is expected to lead to the Company receiving additional revenue totalling £10.5m during the next two financial years.
+The average number of minutes that customers in the Southern Electric Power Distribution area were without supply was 66 (2008: 67), and the number of supply interruptions per 100 customers was 64, compared with 66 in the previous year.

+Under the current distribution price control arrangements the company has an incentive to earn additional performance based income.
+Performance-based income covers a number of areas, including the quality of service provided to customers, reducing electrical losses and innovation.
+As noted above quality of supply performance in respect of both customer minutes lost and customer interruptions was ahead of the targets set by Ofgem under its Quality of Service Incentive Scheme (QSIS).
+During 2008/09 the company has earned £11.8M in additional performance based income which it will receive over the next 2 financial years.